denoland/manual/tools/task.md

 # Task runner

 > ⚠️ `deno task` was introduced in Deno v1.20 and is unstable.
 It may
-> drastically change or even be removed in the future.
+> drastically change in the future.

 `deno task` provides a cross platform way to define and execute custom commands specific to a codebase.